About COVID-19 (Coronavirus)

 - acute loss of sense of smell or taste

-Gastrointestinal symptoms like nausea, vomiting, or diarrhea have been reported, but typically in conjunction with other COVID-19 symptoms, and may be more frequent in children.
+Other symptoms like nausea, vomiting, or diarrhea have been reported, but typically along with other COVID-19 symptoms, and may be seen more often in children.

 How does COVID-19 spread?

-You may also catch it from touching something with the virus on it, then touching your eyes, nose or mouth before washing your hands.
+People may also catch the virus from touching something with the virus on it, then touching the eyes, nose or mouth without washing hands.